 IoTivity is an Open Source software framework, hosted by the Linux Foundation, as a reference implementation of the OCF Specification.
 IoTivity is a framework for secure interoperability for multiple operating systems, platforms, modes of communication, transports and use cases.

-Lynx MiND is an implementation of the IoTivity-Constrained framework.
-IoTivity-Constrained is an implementation of IoTivity designed for resource constrained devices with low RAM and flash capacity, and lower power CPUs with low clock cycles.
+Lynx MiND is an implementation of the IoTivity Lite framework.
+IoTivity Lite is an implementation of IoTivity designed for resource constrained devices with low RAM and flash capacity, and lower power CPUs with low clock cycles.
 Lynx is a member of the IoTivity Steering Group and the Planning Function Leader for IoTivity.

 Ready to Get Started?